Credits: Peter Scrimshaw

 Crossness offers a range of opportunities for students to gain experience in front of house roles, tour guiding, catering, marketing and heritage learning.

 For further information or to book a visit, please contact Petra Cox, Crossness Learning and Outreach.

-We are inviting teaching staff to Crossness for our Teachers Day to explore the learning potential of Crossness and to advise us on the programme’s content and scheduling to best meet your needs.
+We are currently planning our programme for 2020.
+As part of this, we are looking to teaching staff to advise us on the programme’s content and scheduling to best meet your needs.
 There will be no charge for local schools participating in the programme.